Pollyanna (1960 film)

-Pollyanna is a 1960 American comedy-drama film starring child actress Hayley Mills, Jane Wyman, Karl Malden, and Richard Egan in a story about a cheerful orphan changing the outlook of a small town.
+Pollyanna is a 1960 American comedy-drama film starring Hayley Mills, Jane Wyman, Karl Malden, and Richard Egan in a story about a cheerful orphan changing the outlook of a small town.
 The film was written and directed by David Swift, based on the 1913 novel Pollyanna by Eleanor H. Porter.
 The film won Hayley Mills an Academy Juvenile Award.
 It was the last film of actor Adolphe Menjou.

-Pollyanna was Hayley Mills' first of six films for Disney, and the directorial debut of David Swift.
+Pollyanna was Hayley Mills' first of six films for Disney and the directorial debut of David Swift.

 Plot

 Pollyanna, the 11-year-old orphaned daughter of missionaries, arrives in the small town of Harrington to live with her rich and strict aunt Polly Harrington in the 1910s.
-Pollyanna is a very cheerful, talkative, and radically optimistic youngster who focuses on the goodness of life and always finds something to be glad about, no matter what the situation is.
+Pollyanna is a very cheerful, talkative, and radically optimistic youngster who focuses on the goodness of life and always finds something to be glad about, regardless of what the situation is.
 In doing so, Pollyanna's positive outlook on everything results in her making a wide variety of friends in the community, including the hypochondriac and grouchy Mrs. Snow and the acidic recluse Mr. Pendergast.

 Aunt Polly's wealth controls most of the town.
 When the citizens want a derelict orphanage razed and rebuilt, Aunt Polly opposes the idea, arguing that her father donated the building to the town, and it is an important landmark as such.
 The townspeople defy her by planning a carnival to raise funds for a new structure.
-Because of the control that Aunt Polly asserts over every facet of the town, however, many people feel reluctant to show their support.
+Many people feel reluctant to show their support because Aunt Polly asserts control over every facet of the town.

-A group of citizens led by Aunt Polly's ex-boyfriend Dr. Edmond Chilton tries to persuade the town's minister Rev. Ford to publicly declare his support for the bazaar by reminding him that "nobody owns a church".
-Rev. Ford is reminded of the truth of that statement when Pollyanna delivers a note from Aunt Polly with recommendations to his sermon content.
+A group of citizens led by Aunt Polly's ex-boyfriend Dr. Edmond Chilton tries to persuade the town's minister, Rev. Ford, to publicly declare his support for the bazaar by reminding him that "nobody owns a church".
+Pollyanna delivers a note from Aunt Polly with recommendations for his sermon content, reminding Rev. Ford of the truth of that statement.
 This lesson is reinforced when Pollyanna shows Ford a locket from her late father, inscribed with a quote from Abraham Lincoln reading, "When you look for the bad in mankind expecting to find it, you surely will."